My new Six Chuter Paragon PPC Adventure!

 On December 5, 2016, the engine on the N.O.V.A.
 Cop-Ter seized and is now no longer operational.
-I have been weighing my options, and have decided to acquire/build a 2 seat Gyro rather than to get a new engine.
-This new adventure has already begun, and I'm in the research and planning stage at the moment.
-If all goes according to plan, I will start my new 2 seat Gyro build, by the end of this year, and hope to have it flying by summer of 2018.
-See the Tandem N.O.V.A.
-Cop-Ter II link at the top of this page to learn more.
+I have been weighing my options for a long time, and after much thought, I have decided to get into PPC (powered parachute) flying and to buy a Six Chuter PPC instead of fixing the N.O.V.A.
+Cop-Ter.
+This new adventure has already begun, and am anxiously waiting for my Six Chute Paragon AM kit to arrive.
+If all goes according to plan, I will be up and flying my Paragon AM PPC before the summer of 2018.
+See the "Six Chuter Paragon AM" link at the top of this page to learn more.

-In the interim, as I don't want to wait a year until I can fly, I have fixed up a once, non-flying Sportcopter Gyro, and have started flying again!
-Here are the videos of flying the Sportcopter Gyro.
+In the interim, as I don't want to stop flying, I have fixed up a once, non-flying Sportcopter Gyro, and am flying it presently.
+Here are some videos of me flying the Sportcopter Gyro.
 Enjoy!

 Sgt.
 Charlie Wakamatsu